George Perles: Early years

-Perles was born on July 16, 1934 in Detroit, Michigan, the only child of Julius George and Nellie (Romain) Perles.
+Perles was born on July 16, 1934, in Detroit, the only child of Julius George and Nellie (Romain) Perles.
 He was of Lithuanian descent.
 Perles grew up in Detroit and attended Western High School.
 Upon graduating, Perles and 17 of his high school friends jointly enlisted in the U.S. Army.

 Michigan State

 After returning from active duty, Perles returned to Michigan where he enrolled at Michigan State University and played football under legendary coach Duffy Daugherty.
 Perles played the 1958 season before his playing career was cut short by a knee injury.
-Perles then started his football coaching career as a graduate assistant at Michigan State before moving on to the high school ranks in Chicago and Detroit, where his St. Ambrose High School team won their first Detroit City League Championship in 1961.
+Perles then started his football coaching career as a graduate assistant at Michigan State before moving on to the high school ranks in Chicago and Detroit, where his St. Ambrose High School team won their first Detroit City League Championship in 1961 and their second one in 1966.
 Perles returned to Michigan State as defensive line coach under his mentor, Daugherty.

 Pittsburgh Steelers

 In 1972, Chuck Noll, head coach of the Pittsburgh Steelers, reviewed dozens of resumes and interviewed numerous candidates before deciding to offer Perles the position of defensive line coach.
 In Perles’ first season, the Steelers made the NFL playoffs for the second time in franchise history, the first since 1947, losing to the Miami Dolphins in the AFC Championship Game.

 In 1974, the Steelers won the first of six consecutive AFC Central division championships and also their first Super Bowl.
 Perles became the defensive coordinator for the Steelers in 1978 and then assistant head coach under Noll in 1979.
-During Perles' ten years with Pittsburgh (1972–1982), the Steelers won a then-record four Super Bowls and became known as the team of the decade for the 1970s, largely on the back of their "Stunt 4-3" defense designed by Perles.
+During Perles's ten years with Pittsburgh (1972–1982), the Steelers won a then-record four Super Bowls and became known as the team of the decade for the 1970s, largely on the back of their "Stunt 4-3" defense designed by Perles.
 This defense used Joe Greene in an angled stance with Jack Lambert stacked behind him.
 With Greene's talent and stunts it kept Lambert free from blockers to seemingly make every tackle.